atlas604/behavioral-cloning/writeup_report.md

 In the first layer, the model  normalizes the data and augments the images to see just the road and the lane lines, removing unnecessary background visuals.

 The convolution layers perform feature extraction.
 The values are transferred from the NVIDIA design as they have been through many iterations of empirical testing.
-There are five convolutional layers first consisting of a 5x5 kernel and 2x2 strides with ELU activation (starting at model.py line 58).
+There are five convolutional layers first consisting of a 5x5 kernel and 2x2 strides with ELU activation (model.py starting at line 58).
 The last two convolutional layers uses a 3x3 kernel and 1x1 strides.
 The model ends with three fully connected layers that controls steering.

 ELU (Exponential linear unit) is used instead or ReLU (Rectified linear unit) for non-linearity and reduction in bias, since ReLU outputs will always produce positive values for activation.
 ELU performed slightly better through thorough testing.